uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 ## Exploratory Data Analysis {.page_break_before}

+To further understand our dataset (the concrete mixture components) and the role of each parameter on the compressive strength of concrete, and the different relationships between the different parameters themselves, a comprehensive exploratory analysis will be performed in this section.

 ### Summary Statistics

-This section illustrates the general statistics of the dataset to show simple trends in the dataset.
+This section illustrates the general statistics of the dataset to show simple trends between the different parameters.

 |                   variable |    mean |     std |     min |     q25 |  median |      q75 |      max |
 |----------------------------|---------|---------|---------|---------|---------|----------|----------|